 In addition, all 50 states have a department of aging, which is a great place to start connecting with seniors, says Berman.
 One way to introduce yourself and your business to seniors is by holding community meetings at local churches, Bingo nights or libraries or by putting an ad in your town’s local newspaper.

-The bottom line on becoming a certified aging in place specialist
+The bottom line on getting your aging in place certification

 As a CAPS professional, you’ll be able to use aging in place and universal design methods — many learned in certified aging in place specialist classes — to design and modify a home specific to the homeowner’s needs, giving the homeowner the choice to age in place as their lifestyle changes, explains Kiriu.